suka712/anyudock-cloud/README.md

 Open `client/index.html` in your browser.
 Update `client/config.js` with your backend URL if needed.

-Serve the backend through `localhost:3000` with
+Serve the frontend through `localhost:3000` with
 ```bash
 bun x serve
 ```